boomcamp/WP-addressbook-plugin/README.md

 ```

 # Shortcodes
-This should display the mentors detail and the students handled by the mentor.
+Using [shortcode attributes](https://pippinsplugins.com/shortcodes-101-shortcode-attributes/) display the mentors detail and the students handled by the mentor.

-* [mentor name="jino" course="PHP"]
+example: [mentor name="jino" course="PHP"]